philip1304/philip1304/README.md

 ### ⏳ //_Currently
-- Working on university coursework to graduate by 2026
+- Working on university coursework to graduate end of 2025
 - Debugging a Fabric Minecraft modpack
 - Building out a GitHub portfolio
 - Reading manhwa